Corcoran Design (CDE)

 CDE 1091.
 Design Fundamentals II.
 3 Credits.

 In Design Fundamentals II, students utilize and deepen the skills they acquired in Design Fundamentals 1.
 Course projects focus on visual relationships of form and image; type and grid structures; and scale.
 Visual communication and visual hierarchy are concepts integrated in course projects.
-Students will be engaged in a series of projects that address more advanced 2D and 3D concepts of abstract forms and their professional applications.
-Students will learn about the cultural and functional meaning of materials and finishes, while continuing to hone their digital software tools and hand craft skills.
-Pre-requisite: A grade of "C" or higher in CDE 1090 Design Fundamentals I.
+Students are engaged in a series of projects that address more advanced 2D and 3D concepts of abstract forms and their professional applications.
+Students learn about the cultural and functional meaning of materials and finishes, while continuing to hone their digital software tools and hand craft skills.
+Prerequisites: A grade of C or above in CDE 1090.

 CDE 1250.
 Frame By Frame Animation.
 3 Credits.

 This course introduces students to the principles and workflow for frame-by-frame animation with still images.Through wire framing and drawing flip books, students learn basic principles of animation.
 Students learn how to combine claymation and hand crafted techniques with digital production tools.
 Student learn animation methods and processes, along with workflow and production.
 Critique process and animation terminology is introduced and developed with course content and projects.

 Course content focuses on visual hierarchy, principles of composition, design principles, and intro to Semiotics.
 Typography, form, image, space, and the grid are explored through projects.
 Students learn an iterative design process to explore and develop concepts.
 This course requires a high level of execution through precise craftsmanship.

 CDE 2091.
 Design Studio II.
 3 Credits.